SamiraBriongos/Clonebuster/source/README.md

 **NOTE:** Upon request, we can provide reviewers with ssh access to a machine located at our institution where all the dependencies to run CloneBuster are installed.

+**NOTE:** We additionally provide a VM for evaluation that runs in VirtualBox and is hosted on an external repo because of the file size limits of github.
+The username is Clonebuster and the password is clone.
+This machine allows to run the enclave in **SIMULATION** mode, so it is not using the actual hardware but it should be possible to run it on any machine.

+The VM is accessible in:

 ## Organization of the repository

 `Warning: this is a proof-of-concept, it is mainly useful for collecting data and evaluating it as done in the CloneBuster paper.
 Use it under your own risk.`